Razzle Dazzle Me – 5 Jewelry Pieces from Victoria & Albert Museum Collection

-The Victoria and Albert Museum in London has a stunning collection of jewelry.
+The Victoria & Albert Museum in London has a stunning collection of jewelry.
 Every time I visit the museum, I make a point to also check out the collection, as if it was my jewelry box.
-One can always dream…gold, diamonds, emeralds, sapphires, rubies, stones in all colors of the rainbow and jewelry pieces with plenty of history.
+One can always dream… Gold, diamonds, emeralds, sapphires, rubies, stones in all colors of the rainbow and jewelry pieces with plenty of history.

 The eye is one of the oldest and most powerful symbols used by man.
 For that reason, it appears a variety of contexts, from Italian cupolas (all-seeing eye of God), through Masonic Order, to the French police buckles and belts as a symbol of watchfulness.

 While it is beautiful to look at, I am not sure how comfortable I would be wearing it.
 It does feel a touch too realistic, don’t you think?

 A Parure aka Set of Jewelry

 This necklace and earrings are part of a larger set or parure of jewelry.
 A parure is a matching suite of jewelry that consists of interchangeable pieces that expand the wearability of the set.

 Most probably Napoleon Bonaparte and his consort Joséphine gave them to their adopted daughter, Stéphanie de Beauharnais, as a wedding gift in 1806.
 The large stones and the simplicity of design are typical of jewelry favored at the court of Napoleon.